Retail Marketing: What Is It and Why Is It Important?

 A great example of this type of personalization in action is our Shoppable Stories.

-Shoppable Stories are visually striking, curated digital catalogs of products that the target customer wants to see.
+Shoppable Stories are visually striking, curated digital catalogs of products that the target customer actually wants to see.
 These can be delivered either by email or SMS, and help simplify the decision making process (ie. removing the Paradox of Choice) by only showing a few products at a time; products that are tailored to their shopping history stored in your CRM.

 Modern retailers are wholeheartedly embracing personalization in this way, relying heavily on CRM data to enact this strategy.